Make-School-Courses/FEW-1.1-Web-Foundations/Lessons/lesson-01.md

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element

 The tags here are group into categories. pay close attention to the categories.
-These help define their semantic usage.
+This help define their semantic usage.

 <!-- > -->